Note: Everything in italics has been taken from the emails Scott sent me.

 Yet every year, there are reports from all over the world supposedly seeing the “real” Santa Claus.
 The majority of these reports come from the minds of young children, but not all reports of them do.

 A while back I received an email from Scott, a long-time follower of the blog who shared with me an experience that happened to him as a teenager.
 At first I was not sure what to make of the story he sent me.
 After a number of emails back and forth, and meeting with him, I’m convinced Scott saw something that night, but what he saw is something I could not answer.
-Though Scott had shared his story, he was reluctant for me to publicly share it, so I kept his wishes and held onto it.
-A couple months ago, Scott finally gave me permission to share his odd encounter.
+Though Scott had shared his story, he was reluctant for me to publicly share it, so I kept his wishes and held onto his story for a couple years, until Scott gave permission to share his odd encounter.

 To condense the first portion of Scott’s email, this happened in 1967 when he was fourteen years old.
 At the time of his story, he was living with his parents and two younger sisters in an old farmhouse in southern Somerset County on Christmas Eve.

 We returned home from church around nine that evening and my mother got us ready for bed.
 It took a while for my sisters to calm down and after helping my parents with getting out presents for my younger siblings I got ready for bed.
 I had discovered that Santa Claus was not real the year before when I discovered my parents putting gifts under the tree.
 While I knew where the gifts were really coming from, I played along, allowing my sisters to be surprised by the gifts on Christmas morning.

 Our bedrooms were on the second floor.
 My room was closest to the stairs, my parents were across the hall, and my sisters had the room next to mine.
 So for anyone to go downstairs, they had to pass my bedroom door.